 Tell me what they eat?

-Dinner; any sauce can hide a multitude of veggies if blended or chopped fine enough – so get them cooking and where possible get them to encourage their kids to join in.
+Dinner: Any sauce can hide a multitude of veggies if blended or chopped fine enough – so get them cooking and, where possible, get them to encourage their kids to join in.
 If they cook it themselves, they’ll appreciate the food and, for some reason, enjoy it more……probably a labour of love!
 And it’s a great time to leave out and pick on a bowl of fresh berries or grapes, the more accessible things are the more they get eaten.

 Do they eat all their fruit and vegetables?

 This again leads to a classic ‘Yes’ response – which falsely reassures a lot of healthcare professionals.
 In truth, it’s a vague and rather inadequate question to ask.
-If I told you that my child eats peeled apples and pears, has a glass of orange juice and then eats loads of veggies which I boil until soft… It might make you think twice about the goodness they’re actually getting.
+If I told you that my child eats peeled apples and pears, has a glass of orange juice, and then eats loads of veggies, I boil them until they are soft.
+It might make you think twice about the goodness they’re actually getting.
 So I always ask – Do they eat the skins of the fruit and vegetables?
 How do you prepare them?
-The skin of most fruits and vegetables holds the majority of fibre along with different vitamins and minerals required.
-In all honesty, if you are peeling apples and pears, all you’re left with is sugar and water, so I tell parents to give their child the peel instead!

-5. I have tried all this and it doesn’t work
+5. I have tried all this, and it doesn’t work

-Before you dismiss this answer make sure you look over the medical background again (cystic fibrosis, hypothyroid disease, Hirschsprung’s).
+Before you dismiss this answer, make sure you look over the medical background again (cystic fibrosis, hypothyroid disease, Hirschsprung’s).
 Ask these all-important questions:

-• When did they have their very first poo?
+- When did they have their very first poo?
 It should be within the first 48 hours.
 Then double-check it was a good amount – small smears don’t count.

-• Have they had issues with weight gain and prolonged issues with chest problems (in cystic fibrosis, LRTIs tend to happen towards the end of their first year of life).
+- Have they had issues with weight gain and prolonged issues with chest problems (in cystic fibrosis, LRTIs tend to happen towards the end of their first year of life)?

-• Did they have a Guthrie / heel prick test.
+- Did they have a Guthrie / heel prick test?
 Any developmental delay?
 A large soft spot on their head?

 In all of these conditions, the child would have always had an issue with constipation since birth, so don’t miss them.

-6. I’m scared they’ll starve so I give them what they want.
+6. I’m scared they’ll starve, so I give them what they want.

 How many of us have been told this with little Jonny sitting there looking larger than life?

-In general, throughout the developed world, children are unlikely to starve if their parents are trying to feed them a healthy balanced diet.
+In general, throughout the developed world, children are unlikely to starve if their parents are trying to feed them a healthy, balanced diet.
 There are caveats to this:-

-• Autistic children or children with textural issues.
+- Autistic children or children with textural issues.

-• Children with a background of eating disorders (bulimia or anorexia).
+- Children with a background of eating disorders (bulimia or anorexia).

 These children will need extra support and input from community and nutritional teams.

-All the other children will always put up a fight (normally a good one!) but then their bodies will give in and want food.
-This is an important step for parents to understand, especially when the child is too young to go out and get food themselves.
-Make sure you tell the parents this won’t be a simple task, and the main reason children normally win, is that carers will be busy and won’t have time to tackle this problem.
+Make sure you tell the parents this won’t be a simple task, and the main reason children normally win is that carers will be busy and won’t have time to tackle this problem.
 It’s a quick fix to give them something just so that they know they’ve eaten…….then the habit starts.
-I always tell parents, wait until you have a week off and prepare yourself/ yourselves for a bumpy ride.
-Have a united front, it’s no good if one parent plays the ‘strict/ bad guy’ whilst the other literally feeds the problem behind their back.
+I always tell parents to wait until they have a week off and prepare yourself/ yourselves for a bumpy ride.
+Have a united front; it’s no good if one parent plays the ‘strict/ bad guy’ while the other literally feeds the problem behind their back.
 Prepare meals and hide away the unhealthy processed snacks (or don’t buy them in the first place) and leave fruit out.
 Again, get the child involved in cooking, build a healthy connection with food and make it fun.
-Children will most likely throw tantrums at the start, but remind them that eventually their child’s body will give in and they will come for food, most likely with a grumpy face.
+Children will most likely throw tantrums at the start, but remind them that eventually, their child’s body will give in, and they will come for food, most likely with a grumpy face.

-7. Movicol doesn’t work and I don’t want it to make their bowels lazy
+7. Movicol doesn’t work, and I don’t want it to make their bowels lazy

 Movicol is only effective when it is bound with water.
 After this, the parent can then mix it with a small amount of any other liquid or flavouring.
-Make sure they don’t add it to a litre bottle of squash as the child will have to drink the whole lot.
+Make sure they don’t add it to a litre bottle of squash, as the child will have to drink the whole lot.
 Also, this means they don’t need the flavoured versions (which taste vile – remember when they made you try them in medical school!).

 Another myth is that “it’ll make their bowels lazy.”
-Explain that Movicol is not a stimulant, it is an osmotic diuretic and acts to drive the water you mixed it with into the child’s stool to make them softer and easier to pass.
+Explain that Movicol is not a stimulant.
+It is an osmotic diuretic and acts to drive the water you mixed it with into the child’s stool to make them softer and easier to pass.
 With this in mind, even stimulant laxatives won’t make your bowels lazy.
 I always say, they can be on it for the rest of their lives, it’ll never make their bowels lazy – that tends to reassure parents.

-I always start off by setting the day to start.
+I always start by setting the day to start.
 Aim to start the laxative at the end of the week, a Thursday or Friday, to avoid accidents in the school.
 They will deter the child from ever trying them again.

 Finally, but most importantly, the change in stool.
 Referring to the Bristol stool chart (the only card I carry around!), I explain the child will start with Type1-3 stools.
-Then, they’ll have what looks like diarrhoea, brown watery smelly stools, but, of course, it’s overflow.
+Then, they’ll have what looks like diarrhoea, brown, watery, smelly stools, but, of course, it’s overflow.
 Take the time to talk about why this happens; the Movicol is slowly moving through the hard stools, like rain trickling down a wall, in their child’s bowel.
-The Movicol/water mix will initially run over it but over time their stools start to soften.
+The Movicol/water mix will initially run over it, but over time, their stools start to soften.

 9. They don’t like my cooking.
 They’re vegetarian now, I’m not.

-It doesn’t have to be vegetarian, of course, this is just what an angry mum said to me once about her daughter.
-Parents will mention the difficulties of preparing food they’re not used to cooking, I always suggest ‘get your child involved‘.
+It doesn’t have to be vegetarian, of course.
+This is just what an angry mum said to me once about her daughter.
+Parents will mention the difficulties of preparing food they’re not used to cooking, I always suggest ‘get your child involved’.
 This is the perfect time to do something together (bonus points as well in tackling mental health and isolation.
 It gets the family talking).
 The child will appreciate their intent and willingness to give their lifestyle a try, which will build confidence in the relationship as well.
-They can get a cookbook, go online (it’s all free and easily accessible these days) and adapt their cooking style.
+They can get a cookbook, go online (it’s free and easily accessible these days) and adapt their cooking style.
 Again. this will make their child feel more involved and interested in cooking and eating healthy foods.

 10. They don’t like fruit and vegetables.